Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 3. Forever 21 – Too Fast, Too Generic

-Forever 21 dominated the 2000s with fast fashion and massive stores—but it all came crashing down.
+Forever 21 dominated the 2000s with fast fashion and massive stores.
+But it all came crashing down.

 Why Forever 21 Failed:

-Underestimated E-Commerce: Newer online-first brands outpaced them.
+Underestimated E-Commerce: New online-first brands outpaced them, capturing their market share.

 What They Should’ve Done: